 Have toddlers?
 The toddlers like to put anything lying around in the laundry.
 Do teenagers live in your house?
 My oldest uses the laundry as her dumping ground.
 If she doesn’t feel like hanging her clothes, or her drawers are messy, she’ll put stuff in the laundry.
 If she tried something on, she’ll toss it in the laundry when she takes it off.

 7. Enlist Help

 Kids are capable of helping.
-My toddlers love to help do laundry.
-They help separate, put clothes in the machine, and help fold.
-They also put away their own clothes (with assistance of course).
-My oldest hangs laundry on the line and brings it in.
-She also folds and puts away her own laundry. [clickToTweet tweet=”Want to do less laundry?
-Make less laundry!” quote=”Want to do less laundry?
-Make less laundry!”]
+My younger children love to help do the laundry.
+They separate, put clothes in the machine, and fold washcloths, hand towels, and their clothes.
+They also put away their clothes (with my assistance of course).
+My oldest hangs out laundry on the line and brings it in.
+She also folds, irons, and puts away her clothes.

 8. Do It All at Once